Thomas Chicheley: Life

 He was born the eldest surviving son of Thomas Chicheley (1578–1616) of Wimpole and was related to Henry Chichele, Archbishop of Canterbury and founder of All Souls College, Oxford.
 He succeeded his father to Wimpole Hall, the largest house in Cambridgeshire.

 He was High Sheriff of Cambridgeshire for 1637–38, and in 1640 was elected to the Long Parliament as one of the MPs for Cambridgeshire.
 However, being a strong Royalist, he was "disabled from sitting" (in other words expelled) soon after the outbreak of the Civil War.
 After the Restoration, he was elected once more for Cambridgeshire in the Parliament of 1661–1679, and subsequently sat for the city of Cambridge until his retirement after the Convention Parliament (1689).

 He was appointed a deputy lieutenant for the county by 1639 to 1642 and from 1660 to 1685.
 He was also custos rotulorum for the county in 1642 and, after the restoration in 1660, for Cambridgeshire and Ely (until 1687).

 In 1670, he was knighted, made a member of the Privy Council and appointed Master-General of the Ordnance.
 He held that office until 1679, when he was succeeded by three Commissioners of the Ordnance, including his son John.
-The same year he became Chancellor of the Duchy of Lancaster, but was ejected from office and expelled from the Privy Council on 2 March 1687.
+The same year he became Chancellor of the Duchy of Lancaster, but was ejected from office and expelled from the Privy Council on 2 March 1687 by James II.

 He sat again, however, in Parliament for the city of Cambridge in 1678, 1679, 1685, and 1689, and died in 1699, at the age of eighty-four.

 According to Pepys, Chicheley lived extravagantly in London, and this was probably the reason that he was forced to sell his Wimpole estate to Sir John Cutler thirteen years before his death.
 He had married Sarah, the daughter of Sir William Russell, and had 3 sons (who all predeceased him) and 2 daughters.
 After Sarah's death in 1654 he married again circa 1655 to Anne, the daughter of Sir Thomas Coventry, 1st Baron Coventry of Aylesborough and the widow of Sir William Savile, 3rd Baronet, of Thornhill, Yorkshire and had 2 further sons.